rawsrc/PhpEcho/README.md

 4. Many code improvements
 5. Fully tested: the core and all helpers have been fully tested
 6. Add new helper to the standard library `renderIfNotSet()` that render a default value instead of throwing an `Exception` for any missing key in the stored key-value pairs

-**Changelog v5.1.0:**<br>
-1. The method `getHelper(string $name): Closure` is not static anymore
-2. The equivalent static is now defined as `getHelperBase(string $name): Closure`
-3. The method `isHelper(string $name): bool` does not throw any `Exception` anymore and only returns a strict boolean
-4. Internally some code optimization and better logic segmentation: new method `getHelperDetails(string $name): array`

-**Changelog v5.1.1:**<br>
-1. Standard helpers are now injected once automatically
+**NEW VERSION PhpEcho v5.0.0:**<br>
+This version is a major update and breaks the compatibility with the code written for the previous version of the engine.
+The changes impact mainly the code generating the helpers.
+The code for the view part of your project is not impacted by the upgrade.

 **What you must know to use it**
 1. All values read from a PhpEcho instance are escaped and safe in HTML context.
 2. Parameters stored in any PhpEcho instance are **NEVER** escaped
 3. Inside an external view file, the instance of the class PhpEcho is always available through `$this`.
-4. You MUST NEVER use a space in a name anywhere (block, helper, folder, path): a space is always read as a `DIRECTORY_SEPARATOR`
+4. The only admitted directory separator is / (slash)

 **SHORT EXAMPLE**
 ```php